KarthikaSaran/HPDF-Task1a/README.md

 ### Prerequisites

-Install Python from the link given below
+Download and Install Python from the link given below

 ```
 https://www.python.org/downloads/